-Students who wish to obtain an Applied Science Degree in Criminal Justice-Law Enforcement from Victoria College and are certified peace officers from the TCOLE may satisfy degree requirements for Basic Peace Officer courses by meeting the following criteria and paying \$40 per course (Students must have taken and successfully completed 24 hours of transferable credit from Victoria College prior to receiving credit for the Peace Officer courses).
+Students who wish to obtain an Applied Science Degree in Criminal Justice-Law Enforcement from Victoria College and are certified peace officers from the Texas Commission on Law Enforcement (TCOLE) may satisfy degree requirements for Basic Peace Officer courses by meeting the following criteria.
+Students must have taken and successfully completed 15 hours of general education courses that are included in the Texas core curriculum from Victoria College prior to receiving credit for the Peace Officer courses.
 Director of Public Services Academies approval is required for permission to satisfy degree requirements in this manner.